SESYNC-ci/online-data-lesson/docs/_slides/census.md

 ===

-And here's our old friend from Tuesday ...
+And here's a simple plot, which R users should be happy to see:

 ~~~python